grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

-And we are finished.
+And we're done.
 Now if we need another test, e.g. for division, we can just add a new method call to the `Main()` method and implement it.
-In it, we can reuse the `AssertTwoIntegersAreEqual()` method, since the check for division would be analogous.
+Inside it, we can reuse the `AssertTwoIntegersAreEqual()` method, since the check for division would be analogous.

-As you see, we can easily write automated checks like this.
+As you see, we can easily write automated checks like this, using our primitive methods.
 However, this approach has some disadvantages:

 1. Every time we add new test, we have to update the `Main()` method, adding a call to the new test.
 If you forget to add such a call, the test will never be run.
 At first it isn’t a big deal, but as soon as we have dozens of tests, an omission will become hard to notice.
 2. Imagine your system consists of more than one application -- you would have some problems trying to gather summary results for all of the applications that your system consists of.
-3. Soon you'll need to write a lot of other methods like  `AssertTwoIntegersAreEqual()` -- this one compares two integers for equality, but what if you wanted to check a different condition, e.g. that one integer is greater than another?
-What if you wanted to check equality not for integers, but for characters, strings, floats etc.?
-What if you wanted to check some conditions on collections, e.g. that a collection is sorted or that all items in the collection are unique?
+3. Soon you'll need to write a lot of other methods similar to  `AssertTwoIntegersAreEqual()` -- the one we already have compares two integers for equality, but what if we wanted to check a different condition, e.g. that one integer is greater than another?
+What if we wanted to check equality not for integers, but for characters, strings, floats etc.?
+What if we wanted to check some conditions on collections, e.g. that a collection is sorted or that all items in the collection are unique?
 4. Given that a test fails, it would be hard to navigate from the commandline output to the corresponding line of the source in your IDE.
 Wouldn't it be easier if you could click on the error message to take you immediately to the code where the failure occurred?

-For these and other reasons, automated testing tools were created such as CppUnit (for C++), JUnit (for Java) and NUnit (C#).
-These frameworks derive their structure and functionality from Smalltalk's SUnit and are collectively referred to as **xUnit family** of test frameworks.
+For these and other reasons, advanced automated test frameworks were created such as CppUnit (for C++), JUnit (for Java) and NUnit (C#).
+Such frameworks are in principle based on the idea that I sketched above, plus they make up for the deficiencies of our primitive approach.
+They derive their structure and functionality from Smalltalk's SUnit and are collectively referred to as **xUnit family** of test frameworks.

+TODO introduce some terminology
 To be honest, I cannot wait to show you how the test we just wrote looks like when a test framework is used.
 But first let's recap what we have got in our straightforward approach to writing automated tests:

 1. The `Main()` method serves as a **Test List**